slyfox1186/ffmpeg-build-script/AUDIT.md

 restore transaction.
 Restoration attempts the remaining programs after an individual command or logging error.
 Contention and partial restoration are covered by regressions.
 Real privileged installation/rollback is unverified.

+## High severity: failed upgrades and static relinking

+Remove completion markers before recipes can replace artifacts; also invalidate FFmpeg and the transitive consumers declared in registry.REQUIREMENTS.
+Regression coverage verifies a failed ZenLib upgrade forces MediaInfoLib, MediaInfo CLI and FFmpeg to rebuild while preserving unrelated NASM state.
+This deliberately corrects the incomplete documentation that described only changed versions.
+Kimi's suggestion to preserve old markers was rejected: make install writes in place and does not guarantee old artifacts survive failure.
+GLM identified this failure path correctly.
+Unknown optional upstream dependency detection is not modeled as a complete dependency graph; a clean workspace remains necessary for guaranteed reconfiguration of those integrations.

+## Medium severity: dependency-only completion

+Selecting ffmpeg=false now produces a dependency-build summary without probing an unrelated /usr/local/bin/ffmpeg.
+Success reporting precedes interactive cleanup so it reads capabilities and the log while the workspace still exists.
+Capability probes use bounded managed subprocesses and report failures instead of silently displaying zero capabilities.
+Regression coverage forbids system binary probes for a dependencies-only selection.